mlgig/BodyMTS_2021/README.md

 <em>Table 2: Average accuracy of BodyMTS on test data over three train/test splits for different values of CRF.
 At CRF 28 we save 70% of data storage and maintain similar accuracy.</em>

-Takeaway: Degrading the quality of videos by altering CRF to 28 makes it possible to satisfy minimum accuracy requirements (e.g. above 80%) as listed in Table 1 with 70% savings in storage space.
+From the above results degrading the quality of videos by altering CRF to 28 makes it possible to satisfy minimum accuracy requirements (e.g. above 80%) as listed in Table 1 with 70% savings in storage space.